psychemedia/storytelling-notes/three_nails.md

 Publication date 1899

+TO DO

-Du Cange's last passage is by far the most interesting:— ' Anonymus de Passione Domini: " And when they arrive at the place, the komodromos coming to crucify him," etc.' Nalls of ' Why so interesting ? there does not seem much in Crucifixion, that,' my readers may exclaim.
-Why ? because there is a widely- spread superstition that a Gypsy forged the nails for the crucifixion, and that henceforth his race has been accursed of heaven.
-That superstition was first recorded in an article by Dr. B. Bogisic on 'Die slavisirten Zigeuner in Montenegro' ( Das Ausland, 25th May 1874); and in Le Folklore de Lesbos , by G. Georgeakis and Leon Pineau (Paris, 1891, pp. 273-8), is this 'Chant du Vendredi Saint,' this plaint of Our Lady :—
+Du Cange's last passage is by far the most interesting:— 'Anonymus de Passione Domini: "And when they arrive at the place, the komodromos coming to crucify him," etc.' Nalls of 'Why so interesting? there does not seem much in Crucifixion, that,' my readers may exclaim.
+Why? because there is a widely- spread superstition that a Gypsy forged the nails for the crucifixion, and that henceforth his race has been accursed of heaven.
+That superstition was first recorded in an article by Dr. B. Bogisic on 'Die slavisirten Zigeuner in Montenegro' ( Das Ausland, 25th May 1874); and in Le Folklore de Lesbos , by G. Georgeakis and Leon Pineau (Paris, 1891, pp. 273-8), is this 'Chant du Vendredi Saint,' this plaint of Our Lady:—
 INTRODUCTION
 xxvn
-For Du Cange's first three quotations I can assign no dates, but Theophanes Isaurus was born in 758 and died in 818; the seven¬ teenth year of Justinian would be 544 a.d. —a very early date at which to find a Gypsy from Italy, ' having with him a blind yellow dog.'
+For Du Cange's first three quotations I can assign no dates, but Theophanes Isaurus was born in 758 and died in 818; the seven¬ teenth year of Justinian would be 544 a.d. —a very early date at which to find a Gypsy from Italy, 'having with him a blind yellow dog.'
 The dates of the Emperor Constantinus Porphyrogenitus are 905-959; I own I can make little of this passage from his Liber de adminisirando Lmperio, but themu, bandon, topoteresia, and tourma seem all to be words for administrative divisions.

-Du Cange's last passage is by far the most interesting:— ' Anonymus de Passione Domini: " And when they arrive at the place, the komodromos coming to crucify him," etc.' Nalls of ' Why so interesting ? there does not seem much in Crucifixion, that,' my readers may exclaim.
-Why ? because there is a widely- spread superstition that a Gypsy forged the nails for the crucifixion, and that henceforth his race has been accursed of heaven.
-That superstition was first recorded in an article by Dr. B. Bogisic on 'Die slavisirten Zigeuner in Montenegro' ( Das Ausland, 25th May 1874); and in Le Folklore de Lesbos , by G. Georgeakis and Leon Pineau (Paris, 1891, pp. 273-8), is this 'Chant du Vendredi Saint,' this plaint of Our Lady :—
+Du Cange's last passage is by far the most interesting:— 'Anonymus de Passione Domini: " And when they arrive at the place, the komodromos coming to crucify him," etc.' Nalls of 'Why so interesting? there does not seem much in Crucifixion, that,' my readers may exclaim.
+Why? because there is a widely- spread superstition that a Gypsy forged the nails for the crucifixion, and that henceforth his race has been accursed of heaven.
+That superstition was first recorded in an article by Dr. B. Bogisic on 'Die slavisirten Zigeuner in Montenegro' ( Das Ausland, 25th May 1874); and in Le Folklore de Lesbos , by G. Georgeakis and Leon Pineau (Paris, 1891, pp. 273-8), is this 'Chant du Vendredi Saint,' this plaint of Our Lady:—
-' Our Lady was in a grotto And made her prayer.
+'Our Lady was in a grotto And made her prayer.
 She hears rolling of thunder,
 She sees lightnings,
 She hears a great noise.
-She goes to the window :
+She goes to the window:
-She sees the heaven all black And the stars veiled :
+She sees the heaven all black And the stars veiled:
 The bright moon was bathed in blood.
 She looks to right, she looks to left:
-She perceives St. John ;
+She perceives St. John;
-She sees John coming In tears and dejection :
+She sees John coming In tears and dejection:
 He holds a handkerchief spotted with blood.
 "Good-day, John.
 Wherefore These tears and this dejection ?
 Has thy Master beaten thee,
 Or hast thou lost the Psalter?"
-" The Master has not beaten me,
+"The Master has not beaten me,
 And I have not lost the Psalter.
 I have no mouth to tell it thee,
-Nor tongue to speak to thee :
+Nor tongue to speak to thee:
 And thine heart will be unable to hear me.
 These miserable Jews have arrested my Master,
 They have arrested him like a thief,